Sexual Harassment and Assault Resources

 In addition, in cases of sexual violence or potential criminal violations, the University strongly encourages students to consider reporting the assault to the police and filing charges with the Office of the District Attorney of Middlesex County.
 Advice on the legal options and process is available from the Victim/Witness Bureau listed in this brochure; OSAPR staff, the Title IX coordinator or HUPD can assist you in contacting them.

-Extension School Title IX Coordinators for Complaints Against Students
+Extension School Title IX Resource Coordinators for Students

 Title IX Coordinator for Students